dj1ch/minigotchi-ESP32/INSTALL.md

 int Config::channels[13] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13};
 ```

-Usually, this shouldn't be changed as these are the only channels we can access on the ESP8266.
+Usually, this shouldn't be changed as these are the only channels we can access on the ESP32.
+Some ESP32s may be able to access 5ghz channels but not all of them.
+These are only 2.4 ghz channels.

 - Save and exit the file when you have configured everything to your liking.
 Note you cannot change this after it is flashed onto the board.

 ### Step 2: Building and flashing